-- 2 To view any possible subfolder, select it and press Open. - 3 To view parent folders, press Esc or select View > Sort by. - 4 Press Close folder to return to the main view.
+- 2 To view any possible subfolder, select it and press Open. - 3 To view parent folders, press Esc. - 4 Press Close folder to return to the main view.

 The title of the folder content view shows the path name and the number of files and subfolders in the folder, together with the total size of all the files in the folder.